+Your primary care provider (PCP) is the licensed provider you go to for most of your health care.
+Your PCP also helps you get other types of care you need.
 You must choose a PCP within 30 days of enrolling in CCHP.
-Depending on your age and sex, you may choose a general practitioner, OB/GYN, family practitioner, internist or pediatrician as your primary care provider (PCP).
-A nurse practitioner (NP), physician assistant (PA) or certified nurse midwife may also act as your PCP.
-If you choose an NP, PA or certified nurse midwife, you may be assigned a doctor to oversee your care.
-If you are in both Medicare and Medi-Cal, or if you have comprehensive other health care insurance, you do not have to choose a PCP.
+Depending on your age and sex, you can choose a general practitioner, OB/GYN, family practitioner, internist, or pediatrician as your PCP.

+A nurse practitioner (NP), physician assistant (PA), or certified nurse midwife can also act as your PCP.
+If you choose an NP, PA, or certified nurse midwife, you can be assigned a doctor to oversee your care.
+If you are in both Medicare and Medi-Cal, or if you also have other comprehensive health care insurance, you do not have to choose a PCP.

-You can choose an Indian Health Care Provider (IHCP) or Federally Qualified Health Center (FQHC) as your PCP.
-Depending on the type of provider, you may be able to choose one PCP for your entire family who are members of CCHP, as long as the PCP is available.
+You can choose an Indian Health Care Provider (IHCP), Federally Qualified Health Center (FQHC), or Rural Health Clinic (RHC) as your PCP.
+Depending on the type of provider, you might be able to choose one PCP for yourself and your other family members who are members of CCHP, as long as the PCP is available.

-Note: American Indians may choose an IHCP as their PCP, even if the IHCP is not in the CCHP network.
+Note: American Indians can choose an IHCP as their PCP, even if the IHCP is not in the CCHP network.

 If you do not choose a PCP within 30 days of enrollment, CCHP will assign you to a PCP.
-If you are assigned to a PCP and want to change, call 1-877-661-6230 (press 2) (TTY 711).
+If you are assigned to a PCP and want to change, call 1-877-661-6230 (Option 2) (TTY 711).
 The change happens the first day of the next month.